-Copenhagen – in Danish, it’s København – is an attractive and happening city, offering impressive architecture, diverse entertainment, thriving culinary scene, and plenty of vibrancy.
+Copenhagen – in Danish, it’s København – is an attractive and happening city, offering impressive architecture, diverse entertainment, a thriving culinary scene, and plenty of vibrancy.

 Among the most picturesque areas in all of Europe, Nyhavn ♥♥♥ is a canal-side pedestrian area lined with restaurants.
 Just a place to linger and absorb the gamut of colors.

-The main shopping street of Copenhagen, Strøget ♥♥, is impossible to avoid as it disects the Old Town.
-It hosts plenty of design stores and international brands, which open not only on the sequence of streets that comprise Strøget, but are sometimes tucked away in passages running off it.
+The main shopping street of Copenhagen, Strøget ♥♥, is impossible to avoid as it dissects the Old Town.
+It hosts plenty of design stores and international brands, which are located not only on the sequence of blocks that comprise Strøget but are sometimes tucked away in passages running off it.
 Strøget is a bit off-putting in the morning when all shops are closed and delivery trucks dominate it; from late morning on, it becomes very crowded, the weather notwithstanding.

-No less than 4 royal palaces reside within boundaries of the city.
+No less than 4 royal palaces reside within the boundaries of the city.
 Of those, my favorite is Rosenborg ♥♥♥, a beautiful medieval castle that sits at the edge of Kongens Have Park ♥♥.
 The castle is known first and foremost for the excellent royal treasury, displaying jewelry, weapons, crowns, etc. The interior of the castle is also interesting – three levels of impressive rooms of lived-in opulence.
 The self-guided tour is augmented by the excellent free wi-fi-enabled guide on your smartphone.
 Within the park are a rose garden, a children’s playground, several fountains, and various statuary – not a bad place for unwinding.

-The other two royal palaces also did not fit into our itinerary.
-Frederiksborg is slightly further afield from the city center, while Amalienborg did not rate high enough to make the cut.
-We did come to the latter for the popular Amalienborg royal guard change.
-In our view, it was a disappointment.
-The ceremony lasts for about 30 minutes with several long pauses when absolutely nothing is happening and the guard formation is simply standing in the middle of the plaza.
-It makes sense to come see it not at 12, but at around 12:15, when the crowds start dispersing – you will still catch one or two movements of the change.
-Amalienborg Square ♥ is an impressive symmetrical space, once crowds thin out.
+Frederiksborg Palace is slightly further afield from the city center, while Amalienborg is usually considered less impressive of the bunch.
+There is a popular Amalienborg royal guard change, which is probably not worth the effort to see, as it lasts for about 30 minutes with several long pauses when absolutely nothing is happening and the guard formation is simply standing in the middle of the plaza.
+If you choose to see it, do not come for its start at 12, but rather join around 12:15 when the crowds start dispersing – you will still catch one or two movements of the change.
+Amalienborg Square ♥ unveils itself as an impressive symmetrical space, once crowds thin out.

 The Round Tower ♥♥ (Rundetaarn) is one of the elevated points to observe the city skyline.
-Its not too crowded and not too high viewing platform, reached mostly by a sloping walkway rather than stairs, offers pretty good views in all directions.
-There are several mild curiosities along the way up.
+The not overly crowded and not exceptionally high viewing platform, reached mostly by a sloping walkway rather than stairs, offers pretty good views in all directions.
+There are several mild curiosities on display along the way up the walkway.

 The major art museum in the city, Ny Carlsberg Glyptotek ♥♥ offers a small but interesting collection of impressionists, with a lot of early Gaugin.
 We were also pleasantly surprised by the paintings in the wing of Danish landscapes, and the collection of Rodin statues.

-The David Collection ♥♥♥ is one of the more impressive museums that we have seen across Northern Europe.
-The entrance is completely free, as is the use of tablets offered for in-depth viewing of various artifacts.
-English overviews and artifact labels may be sufficient for those who do not want to burden themselves with carrying a tablet.
-There are two floors of Islamic Art, and slightly less impressive two floors of furniture, paintings and ceramics.
+The David Collection ♥♥ is an impressive museum that is free to enter.
+Free use of a tablet as a hand-held guide enhances the viewing of various artifacts although English-language overviews and artifact labels may be sufficient for those who do not want to burden themselves with carrying a tablet.
+There are two floors of Islamic Art, and slightly less impressive two floors of furniture, paintings, and ceramics.

-Climbing the tower of the Church of Our Savior ♥♥♥ (Vor Frelsers Kirke) is one of can’t-miss activities in Copenhagen.
-You may have to endure some wait to get to the tower, and then will need to navigate a progressively narrower climb prone to congestion; spaces are tight enough to be possibly problematic for some, and the last portion of the climb on the exterior of the church spire eventually narrows to a space for one single person at the very top.
+Climbing the tower of the Church of Our Savior ♥♥♥ (Vor Frelsers Kirke) is one of the can’t-miss activities in Copenhagen.
+You may have to endure some wait to get to the tower, and then will need to navigate a progressively narrower climb that is prone to congestion; spaces are tight enough to be possibly problematic for some, and the last portion of the climb on the exterior of the church spire eventually narrows to a space for a single person.
 The more or less constant traffic makes it impossible to linger at the top for too long, but a few dozen steps lower there are plenty of opportunities to position yourselves for lingering observation.
 On balance, it is very much worth it for the great views over the city from the vantage point.

 Around the church, Christianshavn ♥♥ is a pleasant area of the hip variety, with many attractive buildings, nice eateries, and a trendy vibe.
 It is also where you can gain entry to Cristiania, a self-governed neighborhood espousing alternative lifestyles.
 I am not sure what the attraction is there.
 Graffiti is colorful in some places, as are certain houses, but the area looks just like you would expect one with little public order to look – not exactly appealing and in many cases run-down.

-We did not actually step inside the Church of Our Savior, but we explored several other churches in Copenhagen.
-The most impressive one is Frederik’s Church ♥♥, also known as The Marble Church, with a magnificent dome and a beautiful organ.
-The others we saw were ornamental Trinity Church ♥; understated and decorated by wooden carvings instead of precious stones Reformed Church ♥, where a nice custodian gave us a short overview of the church’s history; and not too ornate but boasting some interesting features Church of Our Lady ♥, St Alban’s Anglican Church ♥, and St Paul’s Church.
+Of many churches in Copenhagen, possibly the most impressive is Frederik’s Church ♥♥, also known as The Marble Church, with a magnificent dome and a beautiful organ.
+Also worth a look is the ornamental Trinity Church ♥; understated and decorated by wooden carvings instead of precious stones Reformed Church ♥, where a nice custodian gave us a short overview of the church’s history; as well as not too ornate but still boasting some interesting features Church of Our Lady ♥, St Alban’s Anglican Church ♥, or St Paul’s Church.

 Hans-Christian Andersen, one of the most famous Danes ever, has several points of interest associated with him in Copenhagen.
 There is a statue ♥ of him next to the City Hall, another statue in Kongens Have, and a curious ground-level Andersen-themed shop on the less busy side of Nyhavn.
-There is also a very popular Little Mermaid statue which to us was kind of underwhelming; it is located some walking distance from the city core; on approach, you will pass the impressive Gefion fountain ♥.
+There is also a very popular Little Mermaid statue which is actually kind of underwhelming; it is located some walking distance from the city core; on approach, you will pass the impressive Gefion Fountain.

 Copenhagen is not defined by canals as much as Amsterdam, but there are still several very picturesque ones, with plenty of houseboats and pleasure boats moored on the sides.
 Taking a boat tour ♥♥ is recommended.
 There are several different flavors, departing from various points in town (including a hop-on, hop-off version).
-We took the one hour long “Grand Tour” – the route takes in most of the canal-side and harbor-side attractions, the live commentary is not perfect but passable, and the invariably low bridges that the boat scrapes under make the trip all the more exciting.
+A one-hour-long “Grand Tour” takes in most of the canal-side and harbor-side attractions, with live commentary that is passable, and the invariably low bridges that the boat scrapes under making the trip all the more exciting.

-If you are spending a few days in town, the Copenhagen card ♥ is an excellent deal.
-It includes all museums not just in the city proper but further afield, as well as all public transportation in the city and on the regional trains and buses, plus discounts to boat tours.
+If you are spending a few days in town, the Copenhagen card offers a pretty good deal.
+It includes all museums not just in the city proper but further afield, as well as all public transportation in the city and on the regional trains and buses, plus discounts on boat tours.
 The card is valid from the first use, so you have a measure of control when your 48-, 72- or 96-hour period starts.
 The only small downside is in your expectation to obtain preferential access to sites – that does not happen, you will have to endure the same lines to the cash register as everybody else in order to validate your access.

-Copenhagen metro is not very useful in the city center, with only a few stops strung on one side of the perimeter of the Old Town which are served by all lines.
+Copenhagen metro is only marginally useful in the city center, with only a few stops strung on one side of the perimeter of the Old Town which are served by all lines.
 The bus system seems to be extensive, but it also primarily goes around the perimeter of the city core.

 Overnight ferry Copenhagen – Oslo

-We had a small outside cabin that could theoretically sleep 4 people, a la train compartment (but with ensuite bathroom with shower).
+We had a small outside cabin that could theoretically sleep 4 people, like a train compartment (but with an ensuite bathroom with shower).
 The porthole did not give much in terms of views but the space might have felt more claustrophobic without it.

 There are several restaurants on board.
-We had a pretty mediocre experience at the steakhouse one – bland food, harried waitresses, long wait between courses.
-Pre-paid dinner option only really matters in terms of having a reservation; the cost of your meal is calculated as the total of your a la carte selections minus your prepaid amount – it will always result is some form of additional payment.
+We had a pretty mediocre experience at the steakhouse one – bland food, harried waitresses, and long wait between courses.
+The pre-paid dinner option only really matters in terms of having a reservation; the cost of your meal is calculated as the total of your à la carte selections minus your prepaid amount – it will always result in some form of additional payment.

-Breakfast buffet is fairly extensive, nothing too special, but sufficient; getting a table – any table, not just a good one – may become a challenge as the morning progresses, so plan to come as early as 6:45am or so (or wait until about 8:45).
+The breakfast buffet is fairly extensive, nothing too special, but sufficient; getting a table – any table, not just a good one – may become a challenge as the morning progresses, so plan to come as early as 6:45 am or so (or wait until about 8:45).

 The terminal in Copenhagen is less than 15 minutes away by taxi from the city center.
-In Oslo, it is even closer, possibly within walking distance to some of the hotels.
+In Oslo, it is even closer, within walking distance of some of the hotels.